FAQs

 What type of manuscripts do you edit?

-I revise scientific journal articles, NIH grant applications, doctoral dissertations, FDA submissions, continuing medical education materials (CME), monographs (scholarly books), randomized controlled trials, meta-analyses and systematic reviews, observational studies, case reports, short communications, conference proceedings, conference posters, abstracts, resumes (CVs), letters of correspondence with editors, medical blogs, business websites, product brochures, manuals, video transcripts, feasibility studies, white papers, patent applications, business reports, marketing materials, and just about any formal, technical, academic, or scholarly document you may have.
+I revise scientific journal articles, NIH grant applications, doctoral dissertations, regulatory documents and FDA submissions, continuing medical education materials (CME), and monographs (scholarly books).
+I have revised numerous manuscripts based on randomized controlled trials, meta-analyses and systematic reviews, observational studies, case reports, cost-effectiveness analysis, short communications, conference proceedings, conference posters, abstracts, resumes (CVs), letters of correspondence with editors, medical blogs, business websites, product brochures, manuals, video transcripts, feasibility studies, white papers, patent applications, business reports, marketing materials, and just about any formal, technical, academic, or scholarly document you may have.

 Are you familiar with the process of publishing in peer-reviewed journals?